 You’ll be expected to have audited your data and identified the two categories of personal data that require special handling.

 Two categories?
 Yes.
 Standard personal data includes details like names, addresses, cookie strings, and web surfing data.
 ‘Special’ personal data relates to data that is, literally, more personal like racial or ethnic origin as well as biometric and genetic data.

-That said, now’s the time to ask three key questions.
+That said, ask yourself three key questions.

 - Where is your data?
 You’ll probably have more than one database, and you also need to remember legacy systems that are still in use, backups, and copies that might be used in development and testing.

-- What exactly is your data which might be affected by the new law?
+- What exactly is your data which might be affected by the law?
 You might want to take a broad brush approach, and categorize your CRM database as private, but how about web orders, purchase histories, audit logs?
 You and the business owners of the data (these might need to be assigned as well) are going to have to talk and agree how to classify all of the data you keep.